puntorigen/revelo/README.md

 Removes progress bar, slider controls and automatically goes to next slide by the time defined; works almost as a movie but for the browser.

 ### Render Command
-The render command takes the given text file and generates an MP4 movie of the generated presentation on the --output file defined.
-Works almost as the --autoplay server argument, but saves the result as a movie.
+The render command takes the given text file and generates an MP4 movie or GIF animation of the generated presentation on the --output file defined.
+Works almost as the --autoplay server argument, but saves the result as a movie/animation.
 It supports several optional parameters, being the most relevant:

 **--output**<br/>
-Defines the target MP4 file name and location.
+Defines the target MP4/GIF file name and location.

+**--fps**<br/>
+Defines the frames per second.
+Default 25 for MP4, 5 for GIF

+**--tps**<br/>
+Defines the time per slide in seconds.
+Defaults to 'auto' which uses a time to read algo to determine the best time to wait per slide.

 _.. work in progress .._